defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/challenges/intermediate/solidity.md

     function setRewardsDuration(uint256 _rewardsDuration) external onlyOwner {
         require(
             block.timestamp > periodFinish,
-            "Previous rewards period must be complete before changing the duration for the new period" );
+            "The previous rewards period must be complete before changing the duration for the new period" );
         rewardsDuration = _rewardsDuration;
         emit RewardsDurationUpdated(rewardsDuration);